Anita Lambert, RN Freelance Health Writer Blog Gratitude, Anger, and Healthcare. My new beginning.

 Hello?
 Nurses?
 Where are you?
 I know you’re reading this and I know a lot of you personally who really do care and strive every day to give excellent care.
 Why are you tolerating this constant road block from your employers who value money over patient safety and wellness?
 Why are you allowing yourselves to consistently be pushed to do more with less?

 My thought is that the job has become so impossible to do WELL without killing yourself, missing every lunch, and burning yourself out, that many of us have just decided to ignore the truth about how bad patient care in this system really is.
 We’ve settled with being simple gears in the machine and we just do the best we can.
 But fix the system?
 None of us really has time for that in our days.
 This complacency and ignoring the elephant in our patients’ rooms allows us to keep good paying long-lasting careers in a field that will always be there for us.
 I can’t say I blame anyone.
-Surely, it has not done me well to be so overly moralistic in my approach to patient care.
-My relentless demand to be allowed to give excellent care even if it consistently takes a few extra minutes of my time has not helped me get to retirement.
+Surely, my relentless demand to be allowed to give excellent care even if it consistently takes a few extra minutes of my time has not helped me get to retirement.
 Or stay sane.
-Being ethically proper is a hell of a lot more difficult than punching a clock and just doing your damned job ‘good enough’.
+Being ethically proper is a hell of a lot more difficult than punching a clock and just doing your damned job ‘well enough’.

 On a side note, Nurses take DC is actually happening in Washington right now.
 (Clever timing for this blog, don’t you think?)
 There is a thriving group of us trying to make a difference.
 It’s a long drawn out political fight to enact safe staffing ratio laws and hospitals and the money makers are fighting against it tooth and nail.
 After all, Administration stands to take home significantly lower bonuses every year if they’re forced to staff safely.
 But, maybe things will change for the better because they really can’t get much worse out there, folks.
 If I were still employed, allowed any time off, and less burned out, I’d like to say that I’d be there with them, learning about politics and pressing for safer situations for all of my patients.
 The truth is that I am so worn out by it all that I couldn’t even begin to get to that rally.
 Besides, I’m pretty broke after getting fired when I asked to take medical leave.
 Since I went ahead and had the surgery anyway, a trip to DC isn’t in my financial plan.